NicholasRaynes/Basic_Web_Development/HTMLSurveyForm/README.md

 # HTML Survey Form Webpage

-This is a survey form I have made that demonstrates my understanding of creating HTML forms, and using HTML Form properties.
+This is a survey form I have made that demonstrates my understanding in creating HTML forms, and using HTML Form properties.
 Used various different HTML Form elements, including multiple input types (text, number, radio).